asogani23/panw_journal_challenge/README.md

 ## 6. Methodology & AI Usage

-This section is explicit on purpose to follow the PANW instructions about AI-native engineering.
+This section is explicit on purpose to follow the instructions about AI-native engineering.

 ### 6.1 Tools Used